 RECOMMENDATION: Build a Short Detecting Beeper BEFORE You Start ANY DCC Track Wiring!

 It's no accident that this recommendation is the first in the track wiring section.
 If you wait until you find out you have shorts, it's too late.
 Don't wait until you wish you had made one of these.
 Do it now.
 It only takes a few minutes and a few dollars to put together.

-Buy a 273-059 buzzer from Radio Shack and a 270-325 9V battery clip.
-And, of course, a 9V battery.
-Then attach this instead of a booster to your track while doing all wiring.
+Of course, Radio Shack is gone.
+You can get a buzzer from Jameco.
+Many buzzers will work.
+I selected one from Jameco that has leads and runs on a 9V battery.
+The Jameco part number is 2117430.
+Their part number for a 9V battery clip is 1949488, Then attach this instead of a booster to your track while doing all wiring.
 Any wiring error that you make that results in a short will cause an immediate beeeeeep.
 This is before you've soldered the wire or hooked up twenty feeders only to find nothing works!
 Use this thing religiously.